 A prayer initiative is where everyone prays on a given theme for a set period of time.
 24 hours, a week, 2 weeks, a month, 40 days, are the most popular.
 If done well, a prayer initiative cannot be matched at pulling the most people into prayer.
 And a number will have such a good experience that they will catch the importance of prayer and will be better at it the rest of their lives.

 Why is a prayer initiative so good?
 (A) Most use scripture-based prayer guides which both teach people to pray God’s Word, but also move people to pray a more kingdom agenda rather than their own.
 (B) Because the entire church is involved, people are reminded week after week to participate.
 There is also a built in accountability as people hear others talking about their experiences.
 That builds within each person a desire to participate more.
 (C) Prayer initiatives have a twofold manageable time commitment.
 First people are not making a commitment to pray every day for the rest of their lives (while that would be great, it is too scary a commitment for most).
 Instead they know they are committing to 30 days or two weeks.
 But secondly most prayer initiative guides ask for no more than a one to five minute commitment each day.
 That fact is not intimidating to people at all.

 For more information prayerleader.com has some articles on the power of prayer initiatives.
-Some of the prayer initiatives we recommend are Seek God for the City, Asleep in the Land of Nod, Revolution on Our Knees and 40 Days of Prayer.
+Some of the prayer initiatives we recommend are Seek God for the City, Asleep in the Land of Nod, Revolution on Our Knees, and

 2. Take Advantage of a “Passionate” Need.